jmazoveracode/veracode-tools/README.md

 ## SourceClear

 You may need to install an appropriate build system for SourceClear.
-Maven should work without doing any additional installs.

 ## Option 1: Bind mount an `agent.yml` file